Moderator: Ann Jett

 Moderator: Margie Metz

-Art students enrolled in Art 3 or Art 4 that earn an average of 93% or above for two or more quarters are inducted into Seton’s chapter of the National Art Honor Society.
-Students serve the community and school through art-related projects
+Art students enrolled in Art 3 or Art 4 that earn an average of 90% or above for three consecutive quarters are inducted into Seton’s chapter of the National Art Honor Society.
+As with any Honor Society, incidences of cheating, plagiarism or personal misconduct at any time may immediately disqualify students from membership.
+Students inducted into the National Art Honor Society serve the community and school through art-related projects.
+A ceremony will be held each spring to celebrate the induction of new members into the National Art Honor Society.

 Moderator: Erin Vanover